-The center must have one or more designated diaper change areas for all children in need of diaper changing.
-The diaper change area must:
+The center must have one or more designated change areas for all children in need of changing.
+The change area must:

-- 1. Be a minimum of thirty six (36) by eighteen (18) inches in size and large enough to accommodate the size of the child; - 2.
-Have a place inaccessible to children for storing all diaper change supplies and disinfecting solutions and products; and - 3.
-Have a sufficient supply of diapers at all times.
+- Meet a child's individual and developmental needs and be large enough to accommodate the size of the child; - 2.
+Have a place inaccessible to children for storing all change supplies and disinfecting solutions and products; and - 3.
+Have sufficient supplies.